TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-gt-rca-max-quota-limit-exceeded-vcpu-newvm.md

 	ownershipId="Compute_VirtualMachines_Content"
 />

-# We found a Quota limitation on your subscription
+# We found a quota limitation on your subscription

 <!--issueDescription-->
 We have detected that the deployment of VM size **<!--$VMSize-->VM Size<!--/$VMSize-->** in region **<!--$Region-->Region<!--/$Region-->** failed due to the virtual CPU quota being exceeded for the requested resource.